 Addiction Psychiatry Fellowship Research

-The Addiction Psychiatry fellowship offers state-of-the-art training in addiction psychiatry in diverse clinical training sites.
+The Addiction Psychiatry Fellowship Program offers state-of-the-art training in addiction psychiatry in diverse clinical training sites.
 All research fellows are encouraged to develop and integrate their own research interests.

-UT Southwestern Department of Psychiatry provides a training program specifically to develop addiction psychiatric researcher-clinicians funded by an NIMH R-25 grant.
-The clinical research training program is a two-year program with two primary goals:
+The Department of Psychiatry offers the Addiction Psychiatry Fellowship Program to develop addiction psychiatric researcher-clinicians.
+The clinical research training program, funded by a NIMH R-25 grant, is a two-year program with two primary goals:

 Provide well-balanced clinical training to satisfy ACGME requirements for certification in addiction psychiatry.